 Each Registration Data Provider may transfer or share its rights in respect of the DCC Gateway Connection provided to its premises pursuant to this Section E3 in accordance with Sections H15.16 and H15.17 (as if Registration Data Providers were Parties), save that such rights may only be transferred to or shared with other Registration Data Providers for the purposes of accessing the Registration Data Interface.

-Once a DCC Gateway Connection has been established:
+Once a DCC Gateway Connection has been provided:

-the Registration Data Provider that requested it (or to whom it has been transferred in accordance with Section E3.4) and the DCC shall each comply with the provisions of the DCC Gateway Connection Code of Connection applicable to the DCC Gateway Bandwidth Option utilised at the connection; and
+the Registration Data Provider that requested it (or to whom it has been transferred in accordance with Section E3.4) and the DCC shall each comply with the provisions of the DCC Gateway Connection Code of Connection applicable to the DCC Gateway Connection Option utilised at the connection; and

 the DCC shall make the connection available to such Registration Data Provider until: (i) the DCC is notified by such Registration Data Provider that it wishes to cancel the connection; or (ii) such Registration Data Provider ceases to be a Registration Data Provider for one or more Network Parties.